Bridging the IT Operations-Application Owner Gap

 Reducing the Costs of Delivering Compute Services in VMware vCloud Director Environments

-VMware’s vCloud Director has created tremendous potential for Service Providers and Enterprises to deliver agile & cost effective Infrastructure as a Service (IaaS) through its ability to automate the self provisioning of virtual data center service offerings, by customers.
-Having automated self-service provisioning, the next wave of opportunities for cost and performance optimization lie in operations management.
-This document positions how VMTurbo delivers “Unique Business Value”, addressing significant gaps in VMware’s vCloud solution offerings.
+VMware’s vCloud Director has created tremendous potential for Service Providers and Enterprises to deliver agile and cost effective Infrastructure as a Service (IaaS) through its ability to automate the self provisioning of virtual data center service offerings, by customers.
+Having automated self-service provisioning is the next wave of opportunities for cost and performance optimization lie in operations management.
+This document positions how VMTurbo delivers “Unique Business Value” and addresses significant gaps in VMware’s vCloud solution offerings.

 Sizing Up IT Operations Management